graphql-editor/graphql-zeus/doc/src/markdown/graphql/variables.md

 ## GraphQL Variables

-It's simple to perform queries with variables by importing and using the `$` function from the Zeus output and calling it with the variable name in backticks.
+It's simple to perform queries with variables by using `useZeusVariables` function.
+It forces you to be type-safe also

 ```ts
 import { Gql, useZeusVariables } from './zeus';